arei/talks/ScaleYou/outline.md

 	It is when these number drop down to 1s and 2s that people leave.

-	So now that we have some baselines for motiviations we can look at how those motiviations translate to levels.
+	So now that we have some baselines for motivations we can look at how those motivations translate to levels.

 	For a Junior we'd expect...
 	Low Pay